|site search by freefind|

 The reason for these rules has to do with the way your body processes essiac.
 The stomach releases different substances when there is protein to be digested.
 Those substances interfere with how the essiac is absorbed where it needs to be absorbed in the body.
 However, the items we list as permitted to be taken with essiac do not cause this reaction.

 Also, some people are mistakenly fearful that their vitamins and pills won't be absorbed if taken with essiac because essiac is a detox.
 However, in reality, essiac is a long-term detox, not a short-term one.
-Therefore, it won't 'wash away' these pills just because you take them along with the essiac.
+Therefore, it won't "wash away" these pills rendering them useless just because you take them along with the essiac.

 In many cases, people who take essiac find that their need to take medications lessens over the months and years.
 Therefore, it is important to periodically check in with your practitioner to review how you are doing.
 Generally, it works best to reduce medication gradually rather than going off altogether, and always consult with your practitioner to help you make such decisions.